-B. Hyperinflation after World War II18
+(2) Hyperinflation after World War II

-By the end of the fiscal year 1945, the Japanese government had debts totaling ¥200 billion, in the form of various bonds, including domestic bonds, foreign bonds, short-term government securities and advances.
-Apart from these, the government had about ¥56.5 billion of liabilities related to wartime indemnities such as guarantees for government decrees and for military procurement contracts and war risks insurance.
+By the end of the fiscal year 1945, the Japanese government had debts totaling 200 billion yen, in the form of various bonds, including domestic bonds, foreign bonds, short-term government securities, and advances.
+Apart from these, the government had about 56.5 billion yen of liabilities related to wartime indemnities such as guarantees for government decrees and for military procurement contracts and war risks insurance.

 The enormous increase in government liabilities included the following three factors.
-First, it was impossible to finance the war (with a total cost of ¥204.6 billion) with foreign bonds, and therefore the issues of domestic government bonds increased rapidly.19 Second, productive capacities had been devastated by the end of the war, and therefore, economic activities had significantly declined.20 Third, bonds that had been issued to meet a surge in temporary war-related expenses, such as retirement allowances for veterans and payments to the military industry (¥27.3 billion from August-December 1945) were mainly purchased by the Bank of Japan, leading to an increase in note issues.
+First, it was impossible to finance the war (with a total cost of 204.6 billion yen) with foreign bonds, and therefore the issues of domestic government bonds rapidly increased.
+Second, productive capacities had been devastated by the end of the war, and therefore, economic activities had significantly declined.
+Third, bonds that had been issued to meet a surge in temporary war-related expenses, such as retirement allowances for veterans and payments to the military industry (27.3 billion yen from August-December 1945) were mainly purchased by the Bank of Japan, leading to an increase in note issues.